 What is a headshot?

-We’ve all heard that a picture is worth a thousand words.
-It’s an old saying that holds some truth, especially now in the digital age.
 Nowadays, your profile images speak on your behalf, from your social media and LinkedIn profile to your personal life.
-In such times, we all need a little personal branding.
-So why not invest in a session with a professional headshot photographer? 📸
+These days, we all need a little personal branding.
+Lots of people choose to ditch their old standby selfies in favor of investing in a session with a professional headshot photographer. 📸

-Typically, a headshot is a high-quality close-up focusing on your head and face.
-The industry standard for business portraits is a studio photograph with a plain backdrop, always aiming for that executive feel. 👩💼👨💼
+Typically, a headshot is a high-quality close-up focusing on a person’s face.
+The industry standard for business headshots is a studio photograph with a plain backdrop, always giving off that executive, marketing-material feel. 👩💼👨💼

 It sounds a bit old-fashioned, right?

 Luckily, at Flytographer, we’re not about being standard in any way, shape, or form.
-So, forget all stiff and boring rules about headshot photography and be ready to welcome your creativity with a modern headshot session.
+So, forget all stiff and boring rules about headshot photography and let your personality and creativity shine with a modern headshot session.
+There are so many fun types of headshots such as those for real estate, entrepreneurship, graduation portraits, online dating and so much more.

-They say it’s the first impression that lasts.
+They say it’s the first photograph of a person that lasts.
 Still, it’s not all about the way you look.
 You also have a backstory, a personality, and an attitude that shapes you.
-So here are some headshot tips for you to make use of all your traits and tell the world who you are and what you’re about! 🎉
+So here are six headshot tips for you to make use of all your traits and tell the world who you are! 🎉

 Photo: Macy in Austin for Flytographer.
 Jessica captures memories in her hometown with a Modern Headshot in Austin.